 Though the findings are inconsistent, women who are already seeking treatment for infertility should be encouraged to minimize alcohol consumption, as even moderate levels could negatively impact their ability to conceive.
 Taking every precaution possible will help increase your chances of conceiving and having successful fertility treatments.

 Top Fertility Doctor Recommends

 At Reproductive Health and Wellness Center we look at more than medical charts.
-At your first free consultation you meet with Dr. Rosencrantz and his medical team.
+At your first consultation, you meet with Dr. Rosencrantz and his medical team.
 The doctor goes over your medical history and will ask if you smoke cigarettes or cannabis, and also if you drink alcohol.
-Depending on your answer and medical history, the doctor will either recommend to stop or to drink alcohol moderately light.
+Depending on your answer and medical history, the doctor will either recommend stopping or drinking alcohol moderately light.